horshack-dpreview/OctaveRawTools/readme.md

 ### Additional Options
 **createStackedDngs** has the following optional parameters that let you customize its behavior.
 Each option is specified with a parameter name/value pair, separated by commas.

 `'stackmethod', 'median | mean'` - Algorithm to use for stacking the images.
-The default is median.
+The default is mean.

 `'outputdir', '<path>'` - Output directory to hold the stacked images.
 The default is in the source directory